 Installing TrilbyTV Player on ChromeOS

-If you have a Chrome OS device you may be able to run the Android version of TrilbyTV Player - Check out this list for Android supported Chrome devices.
+If you have a Chrome OS device you should be able to run the Android version of TrilbyTV Player - Check out this list for Android supported Chrome devices.

-To start, install the Chrome app/extension from the Chrome Web Store
+To start, install the TrilbyTV Player app from the Google Play Store.

-TrilbyTV Player for ChromeOS is designed to work in offline mode when an internet connection has been lost.
+TrilbyTV Player is designed to work in offline mode when an internet connection has been lost.
 However, it requires an internet connection to begin playback so that caching of content can begin.